 Everyone loves a good list, myself included.
-This guide tells you a list of 10 principles that you can follow that will help you write better React applications
+In this article, I will share 10 principles that you can add into your programming toolbox that will result in you writing better React applications, sounds good?
+Let us begin!

 Naming Is Very Important

-- Use descriptive names for variables, parameters and arguments
+Use descriptive names for methods, variables, parameters, and arguments

-- Avoid acronyms in names unless everyone on a team understands them
+Avoid acronyms in names unless everyone on a team understands them, even then favour names a new developer to the company would understand

-Do Not Repeat Yourself is a mantra I try to adhere to.
-If you have code that duplicates the same functionality dotted throughout your codebase you will spend time writing extra tests, you will spend more time maintaining your codebase and the chances of introducing bugs between the duplicate code increase.
-One thing to be wary about is that it is easy to follow this pattern too much.
-A good rule of thumb is that if code is duplicated in three places you should invest the energy to refactor it.
+Do Not Repeat Yourself is a mantra that I try to adhere to at all times.
+Duplicate code means wasted time writing duplicate unit tests.
+Duplicate code will result in wasted maintenance time later on.
+Duplicate code increases the chances of bugs due to accidental and unintentional nuances.
+When thinking about duplication, a good rule of thumb is that if code is duplicated in three places you should invest the energy to refactor it.

 Ask For Help